exhit/ScriptableEnums/README.md

 # ScriptableEnum

-`ScriptableEnum` is a Unity package that provides a flexible and extensible way to create and manage enumerations as ScriptableObjects.
+`ScriptableEnums` is a Unity package that provides a flexible and extensible way to create and manage enumerations as ScriptableObjects.
 This allows for dynamic and customizable enums that can be easily modified and extended without requiring code changes.

 ## Features